davegoblue/TestCodingShortcuts/README.md

 * AdditionalCoding_v005 creates function for the draw-x hands, stores indices, and applies hand-to-scores
 * AdditionalCoding_v005 creates EV for all possible holds assuming the redraw can return the discards
 * AdditionalCoding_v005 creates EV for hold-4 assuming the redraw canNOT return the discards
+* AdditionalCoding_v005 creates EV for hold-3 assuming the redraw canNOT return the discards